DataDog/documentation/content/graphing/miscellaneous/functions.md

 ### autosmooth()

 The `autosmooth()` function applies a moving average to the time series.
 The algorithm used to choose the optimal span for the moving average is inspired by the [ASAP algorithm][8].
-When applied to a group-by query, `autosmooth()` will use the same span for all groups.
+When applied to a group-by query, `autosmooth()` uses the same span for all groups.

 ### ewma_3()